 If you are a great fan of The Lord of the Rings film series, I am sure you must have watched this movie named The Hunt for Gollum, directed by Chris Bouchard, released back in 2009.

 The film follows the Heir of Isildur; the “greatest huntsman and traveler in Middle Earth” as he sets out to find the creature Gollum.

-It is a surprise for many to find yet another Tolkien’s story on screen with good acting and fabulous cinematography; at least I feel so in line with Middle Earth aesthetic.
+It is a surprise for many to find yet another Tolkien’s story on screen with good acting and fabulous cinematography; at least I feel so in line with the Middle Earth aesthetic.
 I mean what else you should expect from a £3,000 budget!

-Watch the film The Hunt for Gollum on YouTube:
+Watch ‘The Hunt for Gollum’ on YouTube

 Also Read: The Hobbit the Battle of the Five Armies

 One thought on “The Hunt for Gollum (2009) – A Spectacular ‘The Lord of the Rings’ fan film”